 1. Visit a local farm

-Local farms provide a great opportunity for you to get into the living, breathing countryside and reconnect you with our natural environment.
+Local farms provide a great opportunity for you to get into the living, breathing countryside and reconnect with our natural environment.
 They are also the best places to purchase produce, eggs, dairy and meat, all of which will be fresher and of far higher quality than anything you see in your local supermarket.
 Some farms even offer guided tours and workshops covering everything from cow milking to cheese making.

-2. Spring cleaning
+2. Tackle your Spring cleaning

 3. Get planting